Course Objectives This course aims to describe and explain -

-Describe and explain the physical principles and processes that govern hydrology, with special reference to Canadian conditions.
+The physical principles and processes that govern hydrology, with special reference to Canadian conditions.

-Describe and explain mass and energy balance calculations and their application in hydrology.
+Mass and energy balance calculations and their application in hydrology.

 On completion of this course, students should be able to: